-Don’t let your past steal your life
+Don’t let your past steal your future

 I’ve been through a lot during my life.
 My childhood was tough, my parents got divorced when I was only five, I went through some bad relationships and through a divorce.
 I suffered major depression and anxiety (which still lasts), I lost a baby…